15th Annual Secondary Schools Writing Center Conference: Fall 2023

 Questions and inquiries?
-Please contact our graduate assistant at uconnwc.hsoutreach@gmail.com
+Please contact us at wcoutreach@uconn.edu

 Please check out this article to learn about our 15-year history of working with schools to start and sustain peer writing centers.